 - Ardrossan, Saltcoats, Stevenston and Kilwinning

-You can view a Map of Smoke Control Areas (PDF, 4.7mb)
+You can view a map of smoke control areas (PDF, 5.52mb).

 What fuels are permitted?

-Authorised fuels which may be used for heating in a Smoke Control Area are gas, electricity, anthracite, low volatile steam coals and certain proprietary solid smokeless fuels.
-For a current list of approved solid fuel products and services please contact the Solid Fuel Association, 0845 6014406.
+For a current list of approved solid fuel products and services, please contact the Solid Fuel Association on 0845 6014406.

 Certain heating systems are exempt.
 For example, oil-fired central-heating systems and certain solid fuel room heaters which appear on a list of statutory exempt appliances.

 It is permissible to burn garden rubbish in a designated Smoke Control Area, but you should not cause a nuisance to your neighbours.
-However, the Council would encourage everybody to dispose of their garden rubbish in a sustainable way.
+We would encourage everybody to dispose of their garden rubbish in a sustainable way.